First-party oracles

 - If a third-party middleman hosts the oracle node, the oracle is called a third-party oracle.

-Third party oracles are both insecure and expensive (see the API3 Whitepaper (opens new window) for a detailed explanation).
+Third party oracles are both insecure and expensive (see the API3 Whitepaper Issues with Third-Party Oracles as Middlemen for a detailed explanation).
 In contrast, first-party oracles are both secure and cost-efficient due to not having a middleman on the interface path.